Getting a negative review feels either frustrating or scary or both.

 Negative reviews do happen, to the best of businesses.
 It is literally impossible to please everyone, and it’s true there are some people who are never happy, no matter what you do.

-Stop for a moment to learn from it
+Stop for a moment to learn from the negative review.

 Before you leap to your own defence (“it’s not my fault!
 They’re just mean/unkind/disgruntled/bitter!
 They complain all the time anyway!
 Figures they would do this!”), or before you take it personally, stop for a moment to ask yourself these important questions.